perladvent/perldotcom/content/article/_pub_2007_04_12_lightning-four.md

 {
+   "authors" : [
+      "shlomi-fish",
+      "brian-d-foy",
+      "bob-free",
+      "mike-friedman"
+   ],
+   "draft" : null,
    "description" : " by Mike Friedman Good software design principles tell us that we should work to separate unrelated concerns.
 For example, the popular Model-View-Controller (MVC) pattern is common in web application designs.
-In MVC, separate modular components form a model, which...", "draft" : null,
+In MVC, separate modular components form a model, which...", "slug" : "/pub/2007/04/12/lightning-four.html", "tags" : [
-   "slug" : "/pub/2007/04/12/lightning-four.html",
-   "tags" : [
       "aop",